- March 1, 2017

-Special Restaurant (pre-1958) 8COP/7COP/6COP/5COP/4COP are specialty licenses for restaurants and caterers which allow businesses to sell beer, wine, and liquor on premises and for package sales in sealed containers.
+Special Restaurant (pre-1958) 8COP/7COP/6COP/5COP/4COP license in Florida are specialty licenses for restaurants and caterers which allow businesses to sell beer, wine, and liquor on premises and for package sales in sealed containers.
 These licenses are available for establishments with 4,000 square feet of floor space and the ability to seat 200 patrons at tables.
 Furthermore, these licenses prohibit serving of alcoholic drinks once the hours of serving and consumption of food have elapsed.
 These licenses cannot be transferred to another location.

 Special Restaurant 8COP/7COP/6COP/5COP/4COP allow establishments to sell beer, wine, and liquor on premises only.
 Additionally, the licenses dictate that the establishment must serve liquor in quarts, fifths, and miniatures.
 Establishments should also meet specific requirements in terms of square footage, number of seats, etc. Furthermore, these licenses prohibit serving of alcoholic drinks once the hours of serving and consumption of food have elapsed.
 These licenses cannot be transferred to another location.